danielsj2022/-cis4930-sp26-project-group-2/README.md

 https://www.kaggle.com/datasets/jayjoshi37/sleep-screen-time-and-stress-analysis/data

 ## Research Questions
-- Does a trend exist between quality of sleep and age?
+- Does a trend exist between quality of sleep quality and age?

+## Results
+- A direct correlation between sleep quality and age does not exist.
+Finding the average sleep quality score per age produced different values for each age.
+No trend was seen from the line plot.

 ## Members
 - Jeremiah Daniels - jbd22a